e-cite/f2b-sophosxg/README.md

 - `action.d/`: Fail2ban configuration template for
   `/etc/fail2ban/config/action.d/`

+### Functionality of the program and the libraries
 The library `libf2b.py `implements each of the Fail2ban actions described above.
 Basically it calles functions from `libsohposxg.py`.
 It creates the XML requests for the desired Fail2ban actions and sends it to the Sophos XG API.